jkbquabeck/tractusx-edc/docs/kit/adoption-view/page_adoption-view.md

 sidebar_position: 1
 ---

+## Introduction

-The ConnectorKit provides a connector framework, based on the [Eclipse Dataspace Connector][edc-url] for sovereign, cross-enterprise data exchange.
+The ConnectorKit provides a connector framework, based on the [Eclipse Dataspace Components Connector][edc-url] for sovereign, cross-enterprise data exchange.

+## Vision & Mission

+### Vision

+We believe that sharing data along the automotive supply chain adds great value for every participant.
+The key to such collaboration is trust in the involved partners and assurance that the shared data is not being misused.
+Our vision is that in 5 years, companies along the automotive value chain will share and exchange data with each other as a matter of course, without anyone fearing that their data will be misused.
+This creates added value for everyone, which can only be achieved through collaboration.

+### Mission

+Collaboration needs trust.
+Within Catena-X trust is built on an open-source architecture and components designed to support full sovereignity.
+With this Connector KIT we provide the single source of information and technology to perform trustful data exchange within Catena-X. The Connector KIT bundles the interaction patterns, relevant standards, APIs, and reference implementations  for developers.
+Within the Adoption View of the Connector KIT we provide an introduction into the Connector technology and its role within Catena-X.

+## Concept

+Trust, interoperability, and data sovereignty are the objectives and values for secure and sustainable peer-to-peer data exchange between organizations and companies.
+The claim is data sovereignty: Whoever provides data to the Data Space retains control and decides individually who is involved in the data exchange, how, when, where and under what conditions.
+A corresponding concept was developed in the context of [Gaia-X][gaiax-url] and the [International Data Space Association][idsa-url]. __The essential software component is the EDC Connector.__

 ![EDC Overview](images/edc_overview.png)

-Trust, interoperability and data sovereignty, these are the objectives and values for secure and sustainable peer-to-peer data exchange between organizations and companies.
-The claim is data sovereignty: Whoever makes data available retains control and decides individually who is involved in the data exchange, how, when, where and under what conditions.

-A corresponding concept was developed in the context of [Gaia-X][gaiax-url] and the [International Data Space Association][idsa-url].
-The essential software component is the connector.

-With the [EDC][edc-url], a new central communication component was created, which implements the following architectural principles:
+With the [EDC Connector][edc-url], a new communication component was introduced, which implements the following architectural principles:

-- Simple, maintaining a small and efficient core with as few external dependencies as possible
+- Simple.
+Maintaining a small and efficient core with as few external dependencies as possible.
-- Interoperable, independent of platforms and ecosystems
+- Interoperable.
+Independent of platforms and ecosystems.
-- Decentralized, software components with the necessary capabilities for participating in a data room are located on the partners' side, data is only exchanged between the agreed points.
+- Decentralized.
+Software components with the necessary capabilities for participating in a Data Space are located on the partners' side, data is only exchanged within agreed contracts.
-- Data protection is more important than data sharing, data to be transmitted are fundamentally linked to policies via contracts; a transfer without a contract is not possible.
+- Data protection is more important than data sharing.
+Data to be transmitted is fundamentally linked to policies via contracts; a transfer without a contract is not possible.
-- Separation of metadata and data enables high throughput rates for the actual data transfer.
+- Separation of metadata and data.
+Enables high throughput rates for the actual data transfer.
-- Consistent semantics for the data is the basis for the consistency of digital value creation.
+- Consistent semantics.
+Is the basis for interoperability and digital value creation.
-- As far as possible, all processes, starting with determining the identity, through ensuring the contractually agreed regulations to data transmission, are automated.
+- Automation.
+As far as possible, all processes, starting with determining the identity, through ensuring the contractually agreed regulations to data transmission, are automated.
-- Existing standards and protocols ([GAIA-X][gaiax-url] and [IDSA][idsa-url]) are used as far as possible.
+- Standardization.
+Existing standards and protocols ([GAIA-X][gaiax-url] and [IDSA][idsa-url]) are used as far as possible.

+## Use Case

+The EDC Connector is the enabling component for all use cases within Catena-X and the only component to execute the exchange of operational data to Data Space participants.
+The base use case is therfore the exchange of data between to partners.
+Value creation along the automotive value chain is tied to processing data in specific contexts.
+Within Catena-X exist 10 use cases companies can participate in.
+Active participation in given use cases always requires the use of an [EDC Connector][edc-url].
+Depending on the use case a participant chooses to participate in, further components will be required.

+- [Sustainability][sustainability-url]
+- [Traceability][traceability-url]
+- [Demand and Capacity Management][DCM-url]
+- [Predictive Unit Real-Time Information Service (PURIS)][PURIS-url]
+- [Business Partner Data Management][BPDM-url]
+- [Digital Product pass][digital-product-pass-url]

+## Business Architecture

 The [EDC][edc-url] as a connector implements a framework agreement for sovereign, cross-organizational data exchange.
 The International Data Spaces Standard (IDS) and relevant principles in connection with [GAIA-X][gaiax-url] were implemented.
 The connector is designed to be extensible to support alternative protocols and to be integrated into different ecosystems.

-The objective is to set up a decentralized software component on the part of the respective partner, which bundles the skills required to participate in a data room and enables peer-to-peer connections between participants.
+The objective is to set up a decentralized software component on the part of the respective partner, which bundles the skills required to participate in a Data Space and enables peer-to-peer connections between participants.
 The focus here is particularly on the data sovereignty of the independent companies.
 The functionality required for this is bundled in the open-source project "Eclipse Dataspace Connector", to which members of the Eclipse Foundation contribute.